jvlad/Generator-pm.yeoman.js/generators/app/templates/Test/README.md

-# Test Folder
+# <%= projectName %> Test Documents
-Should contain test suites and any notes related to "How to test" topic.
+> This folder should contain test suites and any notes related to "How to test" topic.